-In Delve, click the gear icon to open the Settings pane.
+In Delve, select the gear icon in the top toolbar to open the Settings pane.

 Under MyAnalytics, set the control to Off.

-At the top of the Feature settings panel, click OK to save your changes.
+At the top of the Feature settings panel, select OK to save your changes.

 If I opt out, can I opt back in?